Kitz ADSL Broadband Information

 Block coding is better suited for burst errors as it utilises more parity bits, but the downside of block coding is the redundancy increases bandwidth and delay.
 (See Reed Solomon encoding)

-Both of these methods work independently but can be combined so that any burst errors resulting from convolutional coding may be caught by the block coding.
+Both of these methods work independently but can be combined so that any burst type errors not corrected by convolutional coding may be caught by the block coding method.

 Concatenating these two different coding methods gives a high degree of correction.
 It's usual for the convolutional code such as TCM to be the "Inner code" whilst a block code such as RS is classed as the "Outer Code".